xmarduel/pycut/README.md

 # pycut
-clone of jscut  in python - only the very beginning - work in progress - windows only (because of extension modules)
+clone of jscut  in python - only the very beginning - work in progress - windows only (because of clipper c++ extension modules)

 DONE: what is currently working: basic